UrosDoe7/lab-environment-for-dynatrace-training/README.md

 **TRAINING - DEPLOY env with Windows & Linux Azure VM** : Go to your Azure Cli and apply these commands

-- linux -> 5 m per VM
+- linux -> 5 minutes per VM
 - linux + windows -> 15 minutes per Env

     cd;if [ -d "./lab-environment-for-dynatrace-training" ];then rm -rf ./lab-environment-for-dynatrace-training;fi